 Owen Peckham MEng

 Prior to beginning his postgraduate studies with the DMF lab, Owen received an MEng from the University of Bristol in Mechanical and Electrical Engineering.
 In the pursuit of his undergraduate degree Owen conducted research projects that investigated automated controller tuning for DC electronic converters and the viability of a novel braille e-reader device he designed.
-Over the summers throughout his degree Owen completed both industrial and academic internships, designing an ANPR system for road-side gas analysers and exploring the role of information sharing in the performance of agent-based distributed additive manufacturing (AM) networks (read more here).
+Over the summers throughout his degree Owen completed both industrial and academic internships, designing an ANPR system for road-side gas analysers and exploring the role of information sharing in the performance of agent-based distributed Additive Manufacturing (AM) networks (read more here).

 1st Year